 And now, Pepper.

 Foreign Cuss Word: A staple of his productions.
-Examples include Spike dropping a British cuss words on Buffy, the Serenity crew swearing in Mandarin, and Loki calling Black Widow a "mewling quim" in The Avengers.
+Examples include Spike dropping British cuss words on Buffy, the Serenity crew swearing in Mandarin, and Loki calling Black Widow a "mewling quim" in The Avengers.

 Hollywood Atheist: Malcolm Reynolds is deeply bitter against God/Christianity after losing a war.
 Nathan Fillion himself stated that Mal is actually a Naytheist who's pissed off after the Serenity Valley.